dinuxbg/pru-gcc-examples/hc-sr04-range-sensor/README.md

 To understand the rpmsg code here please visit http://processors.wiki.ti.com/index.php/PRU_Training:_Hands-on_Labs

+:warning: **WARNING**: This version requires remoteproc driver from Linux kernel version 5.10 or later, as well as RPMSG driver for PRU.
+For earlier kernels, please check the other branches of this project.

 ## Wiring the sensor
 There is a good explanation in https://github.com/HudsonWerks/Range-Sensor-PRU, so I'll just quote it: